AgusVlt87/SetlistFM-Setlist-Evolution/README.md

     python setlistfm.py https://www.setlist.fm/setlists/deftones-1bd689cc.html

-This will store all setlists from Deftones in a file called `deftones.json`.
+This will store all setlists by Deftones in a file called `deftones.json`.
 All sets will be stored in reversed chronological order (newer ones first).

 ### Plotting Graphs

 Use `plot.py` to plot graph animations of a setlist file (deftones.json for example).
-You can use the `--help` command to see a list of all parameters that can be provided.
+You can use the `--help` command to see a list of all parameters that can be used.

 A basic program call could look like this:

     python plot.py deftones.json

-I would however advice to make use of the `--mp n` option to specify mutliprocessor use (even `--mp 1` is faster for weird reasons).
+I would however advise to make use of the `--mp n` option to specify mutliprocessor use (even `--mp 1` is faster for weird reasons).
 Also using `--fps 30` f.e. will make for a smoother animation as it will calculate interpolation frames between the setlists.

 The command call I used for [the animation I posted on reddit](https://www.reddit.com/r/deftones/comments/geil9d/deftones_setlist_evolution_according_to_setlistfm/) was: